signalwire/signalwire-node/packages/js/README.md

     case 'refreshToken':
       // The JWT is going to expire.
 Refresh it and then update the client using refreshToken('new-jwt') method to keep your session live. break
-    case 'dialogUpdate':
+    case 'callUpdate':
-      // A dialog's state changed.
+      // A call's state changed.
 Update the UI accordingly.. break
     case 'conferenceUpdate':
       // Live notification from the conference: start talking / video floor changed / audio or video state changes / a participant joins or leaves and so on.. break
     case 'participantData':
       // Caller's data like name and number to update the UI.
 In case of a conference call you will get the name of the room and the extension. break
-    case 'vertoClientReady':
-      // All previously dialogs have been reattached.
-Note: FreeSWITCH 1.8+ only. break
     case 'userMediaError':
       // Permission denied or invalid audio/video params on `getUserMedia`